 Ian is involved in occupational and corporate health and provides on-site physiotherapy for various companies.
 He has fostered close working relationships with corporate clients to instigate appropriate functional capacity assessments ensuring good employment retention rates and minimal work related injuries.
 Ian is closely affiliated with various professional bodes including the Australian Physiotherapy Association, Active Physiotherapy Group and the Physiotherapy Board of Australia.

-Kelsey graduated from The University of Notre Dame and started working at Cannington Physiotherapy in 2007.
+Kelsey graduated from The University of Notre Dame in 2010.
+She started working at Cannington Physiotherapy in 2007 during her studies.
 She is one of our experienced Pilates instructors and works with the Demons State League netball squad for injury prevention and management.

 Kelsey continues to play netball at Southern Districts and has had experience with many types of musculoskeletal conditions including sporting injuries and neck/back pain.
 Kelsey also performs pre-employment screening assessments.